-Headquartered in McConnellsburg, Pa., JLG Industries is a leading manufacturer and marketer of access equipment.
-The company’s diverse product portfolio includes brands such as JLG aerial work platforms; JLG, SkyTrak and Lull telehandlers; and an array of complementary accessories that increase the versatility and efficiency of these products.
-JLG is an Oshkosh Corp. company.
+McConnellsburg, Pa.-based JLG Industries, an Oshkosh Corp. company, is a global designer, manufacturer and marketer of access equipment.
+The company’s product portfolio includes leading brands such as JLG aerial work platforms; JLG, SkyTrak and Lull telehandlers; and an array of complementary accessories designed to increase the versatility and efficiency of these products.